metio/terraform-provider-k8s/docs/data-sources/cilium_io_cilium_node_v2_manifest.md

 Optional:

-- `availability_zone` (String) AvailabilityZone is the availability zone to use when allocatingENIs.
+- `availability_zone` (String) AvailabilityZone is the availability zone to use when allocating ENIs.
 - `cidr_block` (String) CIDRBlock is vpc ipv4 CIDR
 - `instance_type` (String) InstanceType is the ECS instance type, e.g. 'ecs.g6.2xlarge'
-- `security_group_tags` (Map of String) SecurityGroupTags is the list of tags to use when evaluating whichsecurity groups to use for the ENI.
+- `security_group_tags` (Map of String) SecurityGroupTags is the list of tags to use when evaluating which security groups to use for the ENI.
-- `security_groups` (List of String) SecurityGroups is the list of security groups to attach to any ENIthat is created and attached to the instance.
+- `security_groups` (List of String) SecurityGroups is the list of security groups to attach to any ENI that is created and attached to the instance.
 - `vpc_id` (String) VPCID is the VPC ID to use when allocating ENIs.
-- `vswitch_tags` (Map of String) VSwitchTags is the list of tags to use when evaluating whichvSwitch to use for the ENI.
+- `vswitch_tags` (Map of String) VSwitchTags is the list of tags to use when evaluating which vSwitch to use for the ENI.
 - `vswitches` (List of String) VSwitches is the ID of vSwitch available for ENI